 Our Real Estate Investments are Relatively Illiquid.
 Real estate investments are relatively illiquid and, therefore, tend to limit our ability to vary our portfolio promptly in response to changes in economic or other conditions.
 All of our properties are "special purpose" properties that cannot be readily converted to general residential, retail or office use.
 Health care facilities that participate in Medicare or Medicaid must meet extensive program requirements, including physical plant and operational requirements, which are revised from time to time.
 Such requirements may include a duty to admit Medicare and Medicaid patients, limiting the ability of the facility to increase its private pay census beyond certain limits.
 Medicare and Medicaid facilities are regularly inspected to determine compliance, and may be excluded from the programs-in some cases without a prior hearing-for failure to meet program requirements.
-Transfers of operations of nursing homes and other healthcarerelated facilities are subject to regulatory approvals not required for transfers of other types of commercial operations and other types of real estate.
+Transfers of operations of nursing homes and other healthcare-related facilities are subject to regulatory approvals not required for transfers of other types of commercial operations and other types of real estate.
 Thus, if the operation of any of our properties becomes unprofitable due to competition, age of improvements or other factors such that our lessee or borrower becomes unable to meet its obligations on the lease or mortgage loan, the liquidation value of the property may be substantially less than the net book value or the amount owing on any related mortgage loan, than would be the case if the property were readily adaptable to other uses.
-The receipt of liquidation proceeds or the replacement of an operator that has defaulted on its lease or loan could be delayed by the approval process of any federal, state or local agency necessary for the transfer of the property or the replacement of the operator with a new operator licensed to manage the facility.
+The receipt of liquidation proceeds or the replacement of an operator with a new operator licensed to manage the facility.
 In addition, certain significant expenditures associated with real estate investment, such as real estate taxes and maintenance costs, are generally not reduced when circumstances cause a reduction in income from the investment.
 Should such events occur, our income and cash flows from operations would be adversely affected.